When heterogeneity drives hysteresis: Anticonformity in the multistate $q$-voter model on networks: Pair Approximation

 In previous work, the mean-field approximation (MFA) was applied to the multistate $q$-voter model with anticonformity, both in the annealed and quenched formulation, and compared with simulations on a complete graph \cite{Nowak2021DiscontinuousDisorder}.
 Although MFA is relatively simple to derive and solve, it often becomes inaccurate beyond the complete graph because it ignores correlations between nodes.
 Here we will use PA, which is a mean-field-like method that improves upon MFA by incorporating dynamical correlations at the pairwise level \cite{Oliveira1993NonequilibriumBehaviour}.

-PA has been successfully applied to various binary-state dynamics \cite{GleesonBinary-StateBeyond}, including the voter model \cite{Vazquez2008AnalyticalNetworks}, several versions of the binary $q$-voter model \cite{Jedrzejewski2017PairNetworks,Vieira2020PairModel,Gradowski2020PairNetworks,Jedrzejewski2022PairNetworks,Krawiecki2024Q-voterApproximations}, and more recently to a multistate $q$-voter model \cite{Ramirez2024OrderingModels}.
+PA has been successfully applied to various binary-state \cite{GleesonBinary-StateBeyond} and multistate dynamics \cite{Fennell2019}, including the voter model \cite{Vazquez2008AnalyticalNetworks}, several versions of the binary $q$-voter model \cite{Jedrzejewski2017PairNetworks,Vieira2020PairModel,Gradowski2020PairNetworks,Jedrzejewski2022PairNetworks,Krawiecki2024Q-voterApproximations}, and more recently to a multistate $q$-voter model \cite{Ramirez2024OrderingModels}.
 In the latter work, agents could only conform to their neighbors and the focus was on ordering dynamics.
 The model studied in \cite{Ramirez2024OrderingModels} does not exhibit phase transitions, as there is no competition between different social response mechanisms.
 Furthermore, all agents are, by definition, identical in their responses to social influence, since only one type of response is allowed.
 Consequently, the distinction between quenched and annealed heterogeneity of responses is not applicable in this context.

 In this paper, for the first time, we obtain PA results for the multistate $q$-voter model with competing mechanisms.
 Furthermore, since these competing mechanisms can be introduced in both quenched and annealed forms, we present PA results for both cases.
+Noteworthy, Fennel \& Gleeson \cite{Fennell2019} introduced generalized approximation frameworks for multistate dynamical processes, which encompass the $q$-voter model considered in this study.
+However, they apply the heterogeneous PA~\cite{Pugliese2009}, hence the number of of independent variables in their general approach scales linearly with the range of possible node degree values.
+In our application we adopt the homogeneous PA~\cite{Jedrzejewski2017PairNetworks,Jedrzejewski2022PairNetworks, Ramirez2024OrderingModels}, in which the probability of drawing a neighbor in a given state is independent of node degree.
+This leads to the closed set of evolution equations that scales in size only with the number of states.
+Furthermore, we treat the multinomial distribution of opinions of neighboring agents~\cite{Fennell2019, Ramirez2024OrderingModels} as a chain of conditional binomial distributions, which allows to simplify the final equations for the $q$-voter dynamics.

 The overarching goal of approximating the dynamics of the $q$-voter model is to obtain an analytically or, at least numerically traceable evolution equations for the concentration of voter classes, where the \textit{class} of a voter $v$ represents its state $s_v(t)$ and type $\eta_v$.
 The concentration of voters in class $(s, \eta)$ is defined as